- President's Engagement Prizes

 Application materials should be submitted via FastLane by 5:00 p.m. in the applicant’s local time zone according to the following schedule (dependent on proposed field of study):

-- November 2: Mathematical Sciences and Computer and Information Sciences and Engineering
+- October 29: Computer and Information Science Engineering

 Center for Undergraduate Research and Fellowships